ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## What’s with This Name?

 Glad you asked.
-Ceedling is tailored for unit tested C projects and is built upon Rake (a Make replacement implemented in the Ruby scripting language).
+Ceedling is tailored for unit tested C projects and is built upon Rake, a Make replacement implemented in the Ruby scripting language.

 So, we've got C, our Rake, and the fertile soil of a build environment in which to grow and tend your project and its unit tests.
-Ta da - _Ceedling_.
+Ta da — _Ceedling_.

+Incidentally, though Rake was the backbone of the earliest versions of Ceedling, it is now being phased out incrementally in successive releases of this tool.
+The name Ceedling is not going away, however!

 ## What Do You Mean “Tailored for unit tested C projects”?